patriciafig/pintos/DESIGNDOCUMENT1.md

 If a thread is sleeping, ticks indicate the tick value when the thread is done sleeping and ready to be unblocked.

----- ALGORITHMS ----
+**ALGORITHMS**

->> A2: Briefly describe what happens in a call to timer_sleep(),
+> A2: Briefly describe what happens in a call to timer_sleep(),
->> including the effects of the timer interrupt handler.
+> including the effects of the timer interrupt handler.

->> A3: What steps are taken to minimize the amount of time spent in
+> A3: What steps are taken to minimize the amount of time spent in
->> the timer interrupt handler?
+> the timer interrupt handler?

 ---- SYNCHRONIZATION ----